 Treatment of Hoffa Syndrome

 Treatment of this condition is normally by conservative methods such as:

 - Ice therapy to reduce acute pain and inflammation.

 In the acute period, the aim is to reduce inflammation and pain.
 Ice can be applied to the infrapatellar region for approximately 15-20 minutes, 2-3 times a day.

 Whenever needed NSAIDs can be used to reduce inflammation and pain.
 Reduction of swelling itself contributes to the reduction of impingement.

 Ultrasound and TENS can also help to reduce inflammation and swelling

 Taping aims at involves lifting up the inferior pole to offload the fat pad and prevent impingement.
 The medial and lateral border of the patella is pulled diagonally upwards to sling the patella superiorly and the superior border is be taped across horizontally to tilt the inferior pole away from the fat pad.
 Range of motion of knee may be restricted.

 Taping may also be done to prevent excessive hyperextension which aids in the reduction of the symptoms.

-Stretching and Strenthening exercises of quadriceps and hamstring muscles is done for gaining range of motion and strength of the muscle.
+Stretching and Strengthening exercises of quadriceps and hamstring muscles are done for gaining a range of motion and strength of the muscle.